Peak hour traffic not just on the roads

 More of us are also now opting for unlimited data plans.
 Statistics New Zealand reported that at the end of June last year almost half of all broadband connections in New Zealand had unlimited data plans.
 Most plans offer an unlimited option and to make sure your 9pm entertainment fix doesn’t cut out, or result in a hit to the budget due to unexpected data charges, we recommend ditching the data cap.
 Take a look at our data calculator tool to estimate how much data you may need in a month at your place.

 To ensure your favourite TV show is free from annoying pauses and spinning wheels make sure you’re on the best broadband available at your place.
 See what you can get at our broadband checker and then give your broadband provider a call.
-And don’t forget to visit askforbetter.co.nz for tips and tricks for getting the most out of your broadband.
+And don’t forget to visit our broadband tips for advice on getting the most out of your broadband.